Zulu-Inuoe/jzon/README.md

 ### Avoid Stack Exhaustion

 `jzon:parse` is written in an iterative way which avoids exhausting the call stack.
 In addition, we provide `:max-depth` to guard against unreasonable inputs.
-For even more control, you can make use of the `jzon:with-parser` API's to avoid consing large amounts of user-inputed data to begin with.
+For even more control, you can make use of the `jzon:with-parser` API's to avoid consing large amounts of user-supplied data to begin with.

 ## Correctness

-This parser is written against [RFC 8259][JSONRFC] and strives to adhere strictly for maximum compliance and little surprises.
+This parser is written against [RFC 8259][JSONRFC] and strives to adhere strictly for maximum compliance and few surprises.

 Also, this has been tested against the [JSONTestSuite][JSONTestSuite].
 See the [JSONTestSuite](JSONTestSuite/) directory in this repo for making & running the tests.